NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 <div>\[{q_{aux - skin - losses}} = {(UA)_{aux}} \cdot ({T_{aux - mix}} - {T_{room}})\]</div>

-where, <span>${T_{aux - mix}}$</span>  is temperature of product gases leaving the auxiliary burner and includes the mixing of the product gases from the fuel cell power module.
+where, <span>\({T_{aux - mix}}\)</span>  is temperature of product gases leaving the auxiliary burner and includes the mixing of the product gases from the fuel cell power module.
 Thus, the input for UA should reflect this choice of reference temperature rather than an exterior surface temperature of the auxiliary burner.

 #### Field: Skin Loss Destination